ioccc-src/winner/next/guidelines.md

 marks the spot**".
 Yet on the third hand, windows are best when they are "unseen" (i.e., not dirty).  :-)

-The [IOCCC judges](../judges.html), as a group, have a history giving wide degree of latitude to reasonable submissions.
+The [Judges](../judges.html), as a group, have a history giving wide degree of latitude to reasonable submissions.
 And recently they have had as much longitudinal variation as it is possible to have on [Earth](https://science.nasa.gov/earth/).  :-) Other windows, on the other hand, might be OK: especially where "**X marks the spot**".
 Yet on the third hand, windows are best when they are "unseen" (i.e., not dirty).  :-)

-The [IOCCC judges](../judges.html), as a group, have a history giving wide degree of latitude to reasonable submissions.
+The [Judges](../judges.html), as a group, have a history giving wide degree of latitude to reasonable submissions.
 And recently they have had as much longitudinal variation as it is possible to have on [Earth](https://science.nasa.gov/earth/).  :-)

 > You are in a maze of twisty _guidelines_, all different.

-There are at least zero [IOCCC judges](../judges.html) who think that [Fideism](https://en.wikipedia.org/wiki/Fideism) has little or nothing to do with the IOCCC judging process.
+There are at least zero [Judges](../judges.html) who think that [Fideism](https://en.wikipedia.org/wiki/Fideism) has little or nothing to do with the Judging process.

 > All generalizations are false, including this one. -- **Mark Twain**